PJWalker/daggerheart/content/The Witherwild.md

 ## Show Them True Danger

 Though it may be tragic, bodily harm is not the worst tragedy that can befall the characters.
 To illustrate what’s truly at stake, use the PCs’ origins in Fanewick or Haven to show them what they stand to lose, be it their homes, family, friends, communities, or even their core truths and beliefs.
-The events of this campaign may change, threaten, or destroy these aspects of their past—when your players create and are invested in their character’s backstory, they have something to fight for.
+The events of this campaign may change, threaten, or destroy these aspects of their past – when your players create and are invested in their character’s backstory, they have something to fight for.

 ## Offer Alternatives to Violence

 By illuminating nonviolent approaches to problem-solving, the PCs can help break the brutal cycle that binds this world.
-For example, showing compassion—rather than swordpoint—to a corrupted beast can free them from the Witherwild.
+For example, showing compassion – rather than swordpoint – to a corrupted beast can free them from the Witherwild.
 Similarly, the conflict between Haven and Fanewick shouldn’t only be solved with blood and blade.
 What threatens both could also unify them.
 Give the PCs opportunities to mend old wounds, right past wrongs, and heal the rift between Haven and Fanewick from within.

 ## Create Multidimensional Allies and Adversaries